 These four combinations are already increasingly blurring towards the any time/any place category (Thompson, 2001).
 It is this ability to communicate and visualise anytime anyplace which is leading to the development of PPSS.
-It should be noted that PSS and PPSS are essentially the same concept and they exist mutually side-by-side.
-The fundamental difference is the level of technical ability and the level of data analysis possible.
-PPS is still in the realms of the expert user (Figure 2.3), allowing integrated spatial analysis, modelling, forecasting and visualization tied to GIS.
+It should be noted that PSS and PPSS are essentially the same concept with the same origins and they exist mutually side-by-side.
+The fundamental difference however is the level of technical ability and the level of data analysis possible.
+PSS is still in the realms of the expert-user (Figure 2.3), allowing integrated spatial analysis, modelling, forecasting and visualization tied to GIS.
 PPSS is a way of communicating the output of these processes in a form in which simple data queries can be carried out in accordance with two and three-dimensional visual and textual information.
-As with PPS a PPSS integrates a range of software and systems, many which are explored in the following chapters.
+As with PSS a PPSS integrates a range of software and systems, many of which are explored in the following chapters.
 Systems such as Computer Support Collaborative Work (CSCW), Virtual Teams (Lipnick and Stamps, 1997), Co-Design (King, 1989), Collaborative Planning Systems (Shiffer, 1992, 2001) and Virtual Design Arenas (Doyle et al, 1998) are central to the development of a PPSS.
-The basis to all these aspects of groupware and its role in digital planning and PPSS is community and communication.
-The development of the network and its integration with groupware is the basis of the drive towards the concept of electronic government, or egovernment - the wiring of the population to access government services which includes planning in both its local and central roles.
+The basis for all these aspects of groupware and their role in digital planning and PPSS is community, communication, and the trend towards participatory democracy.
+The development of the network and its integration with groupware is the basis of the drive towards the concept of electronic government, or e-government - the wiring of the population to access and influence government services which includes planning in both its local and central roles.